flux-framework/flux-core/doc/man1/flux-resource.rst

 and relies on the resource service to inform it of status changes that affect the usability of resources by jobs as described in RFC 27.

-The :program:`flux resource list` subcommand queries the scheduler for its view of resources, including allocated/free status.
+The :program:`flux resource list` subcommand queries the resource module for the scheduler view of resources, including allocated/free status.

 The other :program:`flux resource` subcommands operate on the resource service and are primarily of interest to system administrators of a Flux system